 Yes, you can make brownies with a beautiful swirl of pumpkin and it's FANTASTIC!
 It's like a brownie and a slice of pumpkin cheesecake all in the same bite and the ultimate ode to pumpkin season.

 - Easily made with a gluten free brownie mix

 - King Arthur Gluten free Brownie Mix - The best gluten free brownie mix!
 You can find it at most grocery stores.
 You can look up where to find it near you with their store locator.

-- Coconut oil - Make sure it's melted and cooled.
+- Coconut oil - Melt it in a bowl and let it cool down.
 If needed, you can substitute with melted butter or vegan butter or use a bland flavored oil like avocado oil.

 - Pumpkin puree - Use canned pumpkin, not pumpkin pie mix.
-You'll have some left over pumpkin in the can which can be used in my chocolate chip pumpkin bread, pumpkin oatmeal chocolate chip bars, or my maple pumpkin bourbon cocktail!
+Use leftover pumpkin in my chocolate chip pumpkin bread, pumpkin oatmeal chocolate chip bars, or my maple pumpkin bourbon cocktail!

 - Vegan cream cheese - Soften it to room temperature before using.
 The Kite Hill brand is my go-to dairy free cream cheese.
 If you aren't concerned about making these brownies dairy free, use regular cream cheese.